ncvicchi/monty_hall/README.md

 Well... no.

-When we choose the door, we have 3 doors to choose from, the llamas and the car were (we assumed) randomly selected, and out choice was equally random since we have no other information (sound, smell, a corrupt show producer) that would allow us to make a more educated guess.
+When we choose the door, we have 3 doors to choose from, the llamas and the car were (we assumed) randomly selected, and our choice was equally random since we have no other information (sound, smell, a corrupt show producer) that would allow us to make a more educated guess.

 Then, the probability of the car to be behind the door we've chosen is $\frac{1}{3}$, while the probability of the car